bluz71/nvim-linefly/README.md

 - `~`-style home directory paths in preference to absolute paths

-- Possibly shortened, for example `foo/bar/bazz/hello.txt` will be displayed as `f/b/b/hello.txt` when `statusline` width is 120 columns or greater.
+- Possibly shortened, for example `foo/bar/bazz/hello.txt` will be displayed as `f/b/b/hello.txt` when `statusline` width is less than 120 columns.

 - Possibly trimmed.
 A maximum of four path components will be displayed for a filename; if a filename is more deeply nested then only the four most